tauri-apps/plugins-workspace/.github/CONTRIBUTING.md

 ### General Setup

-First, [join our Discord server](https://discord.gg/SpmNs4S) and let us know that you want to contribute.
+First, [join our Discord server](https://discord.com/invite/tauri) and let us know that you want to contribute.
 This way we can point you in the right direction and help ensure your contribution will be as helpful as possible.

 To set up your machine for development, follow the [Tauri setup guide](https://v2.tauri.app/start/prerequisites/) to get all the tools you need to develop Tauri apps.
-The only additional tool you may need is [PNPM](https://pnpm.io/), it is only required if you are developing the Node CLI or API packages (`packages/cli` and `packages/api`).
+The only additional tool you may need is [PNPM](https://pnpm.io/).

 Next, [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and clone [this repository](https://github.com/tauri-apps/plugins-workspace/tree/v2).